mui/material-ui/docs/src/pages/customization/theming/theming.md

 ### `ThemeProvider`

-This component takes a `theme` prop, and makes it available down the React tree thanks to the context.
+This component takes a `theme` prop and applies it to the entire React tree that it is wrapping around.
 It should preferably be used at **the root of your component tree**.

 #### Props